 It’s no secret that talking about mental health and substance use can be difficult.
-While the topics have become more normalized in recent years, it can still be an internal battle to work up the courage to be vulnerable when speaking about them.
+The topics have become more normalized in recent years, but it can still be an internal battle to work up the courage to be vulnerable when speaking about them.

-As someone who has long struggled with depression and anxiety, as well as substance use disorder in the past, I’ve chosen to be open about my recovery from all three.
+As someone who has long struggled with depression and anxiety as well as substance use disorder in the past, I’ve chosen to be open about my recovery from all three.
 However, it hasn’t always been easy.
 Putting yourself out there, especially on the internet in the form of writing, comes with a certain level of fear.
 People are not always kind or understanding.
-There is still a certain stigma that exists when it comes to being open about such struggles.
+There is still a certain stigma against substance use and mental health issues that we face when being open about such struggles.

-Here are a few of the ways I’ve tried to be conscious of such stigma and pushed fear aside in order to share my own experiences.
+Here are a few of the ways I try to be conscious of such stigma and push fear aside in order to share my own experiences.

 1. Remember your journey is your own.